Skip to navigation Skip to content

 For parental income to be assessed correctly against the family pool, the sibling’s claim needs to be processed within the PSA review period of the customer’s claim.

-If siblings have different start dates, the latest start date must be coded in the Manual Start Date field on the Start Date Calculator (NDC) screen for any/all siblings whose Calculated start Date defaults to an earlier date.
+If siblings have different start dates, the latest start date must be coded in the Manual Start Date field on the Start Date Calculator (NDC) screen for any/all siblings where the Calculated Start Date defaults to an earlier date.
 See Resources for examples.

-Only Service Officers appropriately skilled in the claim type and scheduled for processing can reassess the rejected sibling’s claim.
+Only Service Officers appropriately skilled in the claim type can reassess the rejected sibling’s claim.

-• Staff who are trained in the sibling new claim payment type and are scheduled for processing, go to Step 5
+• Staff who are appropriately skills in the sibling new claim type and are scheduled for processing, go to Step 5

 If the sibling claim is:

-• an Australian Apprentice claim, create a Fast Note requesting reassessment of the claim.
-Select Auto Text option > Students, ABSTUDY & Apprentices > Claims - Apprentices > Reassess Rejected Apprentice Claim, transfer to region code NCA
+• an Australian Apprentice claim, select Auto Text option > Students, ABSTUDY & Apprentices > Claims - Apprentices > Reassess Rejected Apprentice Claim, transfer to region code NCA

 • a student claim, select Auto Text option > Students, ABSTUDY & Apprentices > Claims - Students > Reassess Rejected Student Claim, transfer to region code SNN